The Importance of Being Ergonomic

 A Note on Laptops

 It’s worth noting that laptops are especially problematic with standing desks.
 Laptops were designed to be used while sitting—that’s the only way that the screen-attached-to-keyboard model makes any sense.
-We highly recommend outfitting your setup with both a peripheral keyboard and a monitor + arm combo.
-The monitor arm and monitor keep you from looking downwards all day which will lead to neck pain, while the keyboard will allow you to configure for proper ergonomics and reduce wrist strain with a more configurable set-up.
-However, if you had to choose just one of these things, the monitor and monitor arm really are essential when pairing your standing desk with a laptop.
+We highly recommend outfitting your setup with both a peripheral keyboard and an external monitor with a monitor arm.
+You don't want to look downwards all day and suffer neck pain, so the monitor arm is necessary for optimal placement.

 A Guide to Treadmill Desk Ergonomics